PowerDNS/weakforced/docs/manpages/wforce.conf.5.md

   the named list to which all received reports should be forwarded over UDP.
 Reports will be sent to the configured report sinks for a given name in a round-robin fashion if more than one is specified.
-Eeports are sent separately to each named report sink.
+Reports are sent separately to each named report sink.
 If port is not specified it defaults to 4501.
 Replaces the deprecated "addReportSink()".
 For example: